con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > drag po chen po drag shul che/ /
 > 'jigs chen 'jigs par byed pa po/ /

-Smashing the massive mountain of becoming;
+Smashing the massive mountain of becoming,
-Forever firm through holding his great vajra;
+While holding his imposing vajra, firm,
-Great terrifying lord, the great cruel one;
+Great terrifying lord, the great cruel one,
-Provoking fear in fearsome, great creatures;[^40-1] (40)
+Provoking fear in great and daunting creatures,[^40-1] (40)

-[^40-1]: Vimalamitra understands what we translate as "fearsome, great creatures" (Skt. *mahābhaya*; Tib. *'jigs chen*) to refer to non-Buddhist gods such as Viṣṇu and Śiva.
+[^40-1]: Vimalamitra understands what we translate as 'great and daunting creatures' (Skt. *mahābhaya*; Tib. *'jigs chen*) to refer to non-Buddhist gods such as Viṣṇu and Śiva.
 Vilāsavajra, similarly, understands the word to refer to Śiva in his Mahābhairava form.

 * For *mahābhavādrisambhettā*, VV connects *mahat* with *sambhettṛ*.
 * The repetition of the monosyllabic 'great' is difficult to maintain in the translation.